About the Maryland Horse Council (MHC)

-Consider who we are.
-According to the 2010 Equine Census, we are 28,340 people with 81,000 horses on 16,040 properties that comprise 587,000 acres.
+You of course!
+According to the 2010 Equine Census, the Maryland horse community is made up of 28,340 people with 81,000 horses on 16,040 properties that comprise 587,000 acres.
 Our assets are $5.6 billion, our direct operating expenses are $363 million, and our economic impact has never been accurately measured, but is in the billions.
-We are every breed and every discipline in the horse world, and we are the place where many of those disciplines began in these United States.
+We are every breed and every discipline, and Maryland is the state where many of those disciplines began in these United States.

 What We Do: